Tomn94/Subtle-Subtitles/README.md

 >
 > #### PLAY!
 > - The subtitle file starts playing right after you choose it in the list
+> - Full-screen experience
 > - Play/Pause button if you need a break
 > - Use the scrub bar to find your favorite scene
 > - Delay or advance in time, so you stay synced with your video
-> - Share subtitles to any other app
+> - Share subtitles to any other app or friend
-> - Swipe up to go fullscreen and scrub easily
 >
 > #### TIPS
 > - Perfect if you do not want to see the subtitles spoiling the screen on top of your movie/TV series!